Skip to content

 3. Research details

 Before diving headfirst into policy development, get the lay of the land.
-Refer to an existing company policy template, procedure template, or relevant example to understand what is common.
-Also, research any potential legal or compliance implications you may encounter related to your IT policy.
+Refer to an existing company IT policy template, procedure template, or relevant example to understand what is common.
+Also, research any potential legal requirements or compliance implications you may encounter related to your IT policy, such as privacy laws or industry-specific mandates.

 4. Draft wording for policies and procedures

 Time to start writing!
 Aim to make each policy and procedure easily digestible for every employee.
-Clear, concise language is best.
+Clear, concise language is best — and be sure to align with any existing IT policy to ensure consistency.

 5. Get approval from stakeholders

 Go over the policy with relevant stakeholders, potentially including management, human resources, and additional IT staff.
-You might also seek legal advice to ensure the policy complies with applicable laws and regulations.
+You might also seek legal advice to ensure the policy complies with applicable laws and regulations — and doesn't inadvertently introduce legal liability.

 6. Implement the IT policy

 Once you have your policy in tip-top shape, it’s time to implement it.
-Communicate the details to affected staff members, and be prepared to answer questions and/or provide training.
+Communicate the details to affected users, and be prepared to answer questions and/or provide training.
 Ultimately, you should add the IT policy to your other policy statements, which are commonly included in an employee handbook.

 7. Review and revise as necessary

 The policy may be published, but that doesn’t mean it’s perfect.
 Continue to review your IT policy and revise it as necessary.
-You may even put systems in place for reassessment every one to three years.
+You may even put systems in place for reassessment every 1 to 3 years.

 Clear purpose